jonthorell/synth-nu-vinyl-store/README.md

 2. App-specific css-files refuses to work from the app's static/css folder.
 It does work for js though.
 Temporary workaround: keep css-files in the global static/css folder
 3. When viewing bag-contents and one product does not contain an image, the site crashes with "The 'image' attribute has no file associated with it"
 4. The "Shop some more" text in the button should not be underlined.
 Works in bag view???
+5. The "sort by" needs to be styled to be more inline with the rest of the site.
+6. Update in bag template should take current stock into consideration.
+Shouldn't be possible to add you want to buy 7 items if only 2 are in stock.
+Maybe allow it but in the confirmation email state the customer is on the waiting list?

 # NOTES TO BE DELETED WHEN COMPLETE